6 Essential Accounts Payable KPIs to measure in 2024

 Peter Drucker once said, “If you don’t measure it, you can’t improve it.”

-Tracking the performance of the Accounts Payable department of your company requires way more effort than just tracking the number of invoices that are past their due date!
+Tracking the performance of your Accounts Payable department requires way more effort than just tracking the number of invoices that are past their due date.

-Why Are KPIs Important For Accounts Payable AP Teams?
+Why Are KPIs Important For Accounts Payable Teams?

 Key Performance Indicators can be a crucial metric to measure whether the progress of your Accounts Payable team align with the overall business goals of your company.
 Some of the critical reasons why KPIs are being increasingly used by AP teams across businesses are: